cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

      activate them whnever you log in.

-* Create 'cloudmesh' secgroup to allow the access of 5000, 8888 ports.
+* Create the 'cloudmesh' security group to add 5000, 8888 ports.

   .. note:: If you already have `cloudmesh` in your security group, you can skip this step.